 - This option would be used for entity-specific information like address, phone number, etc.

 - You can map to existing fields in the Knowledge Graph, or create custom fields if you would like to include information that is not already stored in the Knowledge Graph.
-To create a custom field, see Add Custom Fields.
+To create a custom field, open the content mapping dropdown menu and click + Create Custom Field.
+This will open the Custom FIeld flow.
+For more details on creating custom fields, see Add Custom Fields.